krisztianpinter/rnd_wavein/README.md

 -------------------

-you should specify a parameter for S to have at least 128 bit entropy. if you estimate your entropy to be 0.5 bit per sample, specify -S256.
+you should specify a parameter for S to have at least 128 bit entropy. if you estimate your entropy to be at least 0.5 bit per sample, specify -S256.

 the -B parameter can determines the speed but also the recovery time from a compromised internal state. the data production rate can be calculated with: